 The main reasons for not affording a general rule requiring remuneration for the use of cogenerated data are of a practical nature.
-Introducing claims for remuneration across the board, or at least on a broad scale, would require encompassing and ubiquitous measurement of data flows and make life for businesses and consumers alike much more complicated.
-It would be extremely difficult to find a general remuneration scheme that is equitable, and given that businesses are likely to pass the additional costs on to their customers in the form of higher prices for goods and services it would, at the end of the day, result in customers who generate less data subsidising customers who generate more data, which is questionable in itself from a policy point of view.
-In the light of the fact that measurement of data flows, calculation of reimbursements and payment management would itself mean additional costs, a general rule requiring remuneration might well mean less prosperity for everyone.
+Introducing claims for remuneration across the board, or at least on a broad scale, would require encompassing and ubiquitous measurement of data flows and would make life for businesses and consumers alike much more complicated.
+It would be extremely difficult to find a general remuneration scheme that is equitable, and, given that businesses are likely to pass the additional costs on to their customers in the form of higher prices for goods and services, it would result in customers who generate less data subsidizing customers who generate more data, which is questionable from a policy point of view.
+In light of the fact that measurement of data flows, calculation of reimbursements, and payment management would mean additional costs, a general rule requiring remuneration might well mean less prosperity for everyone.
 Further considerations include the creation of inappropriate incentives for vulnerable individuals, such as minors or individuals in economic distress, to generate and disclose as much data as possible.

 b.
 Monetary remuneration or compensation on other grounds.
-Principle 23 addresses only the possibility of a right to an economic share that is based exclusively on the fact that data has been co-generated by the party exercising the right.
+This Principle addresses only the possibility of a right to an economic share that is based exclusively on the fact that data has been co-generated by the party exercising the right.
 It does not address rights to an economic share based on other grounds, such as a contractual agreement.
-Likewise, where data is used wrongfully there may be remedies on the part of any party whose rights have been harmed or infringed, and such remedies may include the payment of money.
+Likewise, when data is used wrongfully, there may be remedies on the part of any party whose rights have been harmed or infringed, and such remedies may include the payment of money.

-108.Driver D of a connected car produced by P contributes to the generation of large amounts of data, including data collected by the car's sensors that are not related to the functioning of the car or any services provided to D, which P then uses for creating very valuable smart services.
-If, e.g., under applicable consumer legislation, the clause in the contract between D and P about the use of D's car for this purpose is void, this may give rise to a claim in unjust enrichment on the part of D.
+108. Driver D of a connected car produced by P contributes to the generation of large amounts of data, including data collected by the car's sensors that are not related to the functioning of the car or any services provided to D. P then uses that data for creating very valuable smart services.
+If, under applicable consumer legislation, the clause in the contract between D and P about the use of D's car for this purpose is void, this may give rise to a claim in unjust enrichment on the part of D.